alaison-benny/cloud-native-ecommerce-platform/README.md

     RabbitMQ -- "Consumes Event" --> NotifSVC[Notification Service]
 ```

-## Why this project is relevant for DevOps / SRE roles
+## Why this project is relevant for Cloud Support / DevOps / SRE roles
 This project was designed from the ground up to reflect realistic tech requirements for DevOps and SRE roles:
 - **Cloud-Native Microservices:** Event-driven architecture using RabbitMQ, preventing tight coupling between the Order and Notification domains.
 - **Kubernetes Production Patterns:** Implementation includes Deployments, StatefulSets, Ingress, Services, ConfigMaps, Secrets, resource limits/requests, and probes (liveness/readiness).